 At Harper Macleod, it's all about you, not us.
 We put your needs at the heart of everything we do.
 We believe that your success determines our success and because no two clients are the same to

 us, we'll work harder than anyone else to understand your needs and objectives.
 You need problem solvers and advisers, not just lawyers.
 Our inquisitive nature means you can be sure we'll get under the skin of your business or personal related matter and provide you with an effective solution.

 It's this drive that sets us apart and delivers a better outcome for you or your organisation.
 Learn more

-We believe our awards are testament to the firm's innovative and client focused approach.
+We believe our awards are a testament to the firm's innovative and client-focused approach.
 We have won many regional, national and international awards in recent years both across the firm and as individuals.

 Working in partnership

-Our people are our main asset, and we are the firm of choice for advisers who have the drive and desire think differently, adapting and evolving along with your needs.
-You can see our full team here
+Our people are our main asset, and we are the law firm of choice for advisers who have the drive and desire think differently, adapting and evolving along with your needs.
+You can see our full team here.

 A wealth of knowledge

 The law never stands still, and the way it applies to you and your organisation is constantly evolving.
 Our people are on top of these developments and can keep you up to date with some of the most interesting aspects of these changes.